-Recommendation 1.4: Use cluster subdivision design in residential development outside of urban service areas
+➤ Recommendation 1.4: Consider cluster subdivision design in residential development outside urban service areas

 The Preliminary Plan proposes that the demand for homes in an open space setting be accommodated on a limited basis through Rural Estate development where there would be no more than one home per five acres.
-Residential development at this density can accommodate future demand for living in an open space setting while minimizing impacts on the natural resource and aaricultural base, maintainina rural character, and avoiding excessive demands on rural public facility and service systems, especially when cluster subdivision design is used.
+Residential development at this density can accommodate future demand for living in an open space setting while minimizing impacts on the natural resource and agricultural base, maintaining rural character, and avoiding excessive demands on rural public facility and service systems, especially when cluster subdivision design is used.
 Local and county government land use policies should allow cluster subdivision design with no more than one acre of residential land (house and yard area) for each dwelling while maintaining an overall density of one home per five acres.
-Design guidelines to implement cluster subdivision design will be developed for the Final Plan.
+Design guidelines to implement cluster subdivision design are presented in Volume III of this report.